Mendelian inheritance: Mendel's genetic discoveries

 When he crossed purebred white flower and purple flower pea plants (the parental or P generation) by artificial pollination, the resulting flower colour was not a blend.
 Rather than being a mix of the two, the offspring in the first generation (F_{1}-generation) were all purple-flowered.
 Therefore, he called this biological trait dominant.
 When he allowed self-fertilization in the uniform looking F_{1}-generation, he obtained both colours in the F_{2} generation with a purple flower to white flower ratio of 3 : 1.
 In some of the other characters also one of the traits was dominant.

-He then conceived the idea of heredity units, which he called hereditary "factors".
+He then conceived the idea of heredity units, which he called "factors".
 Mendel found that there are alternative forms of factors—now called genes—that account for variations in inherited characteristics.
 For example, the gene for flower color in pea plants exists in two forms, one for purple and the other for white.
 The alternative "forms" are now called alleles.
 For each trait, an organism inherits two alleles, one from each parent.
 These alleles may be the same or different.
 An organism that has two identical alleles for a gene is said to be homozygous for that gene (and is called a homozygote).
 An organism that has two different alleles for a gene is said to be heterozygous for that gene (and is called a heterozygote).

 Mendel hypothesized that allele pairs separate randomly, or segregate, from each other during the production of the gametes in the seed plant (egg cell) and the pollen plant (sperm).
 Because allele pairs separate during gamete production, a sperm or egg carries only one allele for each inherited trait.
 When sperm and egg unite at fertilization, each contributes its allele, restoring the paired condition in the offspring.
 Mendel also found that each pair of alleles segregates independently of the other pairs of alleles during gamete formation.

 The genotype of an individual is made up of the many alleles it possesses.
 The phenotype is the result of the expression of all characteristics that are genetically determined by its alleles as well as by its environment.
 The presence of an allele does not mean that the trait will be expressed in the individual that possesses it.
 If the two alleles of an inherited pair differ (the heterozygous condition), then one determines the organism's appearance and is called the dominant allele; the other has no noticeable effect on the organism's appearance and is called the recessive allele.